|

 - EAN:

-Manx form of John,
+Manx form of English John,

 meaning "God is gracious."

-- EANNA
+- ÉANNA:

-meaning "bird."
+meaning "bird-like."

 - EANRAIG:

-Scottish/Gaelic form of English Henry,
+Scottish Gaelic form of English Henry,

 meaning "home-ruler."